Avoid infecting your system via fake "Swedish Energy Agency" emails

 Screenshot of VirusTotal detections of the malicious attachment ("Väntande fakturor.exe") distributed via "Swedish Energy Agency" spam campaign:

-Screenshot of the malicious attachment's process on Windows Task Manager ("Age Calculator"; process name may vary):
+Screenshot of the malicious attachment process in Windows Task Manager ("Age Calculator" - process name may vary):

 Instant automatic malware removal: